 Co-ed and Single Sex

-Co-ed through the third grade
+Co-ed through the fifth grade

 At Ursuline Academy, we believe we have created the ideal classroom environment for how children of every age learn best.
 In the 120 years we have been educating children, we recognize that co-education is important to the learning and development of younger children, and a single-gender education is important from age 10 through high school.